pedro-mendonca/Translation-Stats/README.md

 ## Description ##

-The plugins adds a "Translation Stats" column to the plugin list screen in WordPress admin.
+The plugin adds a "Translation Stats" column to the plugin list screen in WordPress admin.

 The translation stats are shown only for plugins that exist in [translate.wordpress.org](https://translate.wordpress.org/) and are [prepared for localization](https://developer.wordpress.org/plugins/internationalization/how-to-internationalize-your-plugin/).